Navigation

 FAQ

-This page presents questions (and answers) often asked by foreign student.
+This page presents questions (and answers) often asked by students.
 They should help to undertand the offical rules and give some orientation.
 You will find the binding rules in your program's documents, i.e. study regulations ("Studienordnung") and examination regulations ("Prüfungsordnung").

 Please note that the modules' syllabuses are part of the study regulations.